US Coins - 2-Cents and 3-Cents Pieces

-This page depicts only US 2-Cent and 3-Cent pieces, the representatives of a few types (not all), that I dug up at various locations in the North-East USA.
+This page describes all types of the US 2-Cent and 3-Cent pieces, and includes their specifics, mintage records, key dates with coin values (in G-4 and EF-40 conditions) and images of a few types (not all) that were recovered at various locations in the North-East USA.

 Diameter: 23 mm